erlendhalsteinli/DevOpsHOL/ui-testing/README.md

     ```
     </details>

-1. Add folder PageObjects and add classes for all the pages to the **Tests** project.
+1. Add folder PageObjects and add classes for all the pages to the **DevOpsHOL.UITests** project.
    - <details><summary>Code for BasePage</summary>

         ```csharp